How Can a Spouse in a Second Marriage Protect Her Assets?

 In addition to these agreements, your mother should keep the bulk of her assets separate from her husband and create her own estate plan with a will, revocable trust and durable power of attorney.
 In the absence of a prenuptial or post-nuptial (if enforceable) agreement, your mother’s husband may have spousal rights against complete disinheritance should he survive your mother.
 These differ from state to state, but never entail taking the entire estate.

+Your mother may want to provide some protections for her husband, such as the right to live in the family home, while making sure that when he dies it passes on to her family.
 Your mother may be able to achieve further protection by transferring assets to her children or into an irrevocable trust.
 But doing so means loss of control for her and may have adverse tax consequences for her children.

 I would recommend that your mother consult with a qualified estate planning attorney to determine which options make the most sense for her in her state.